When you export it is important tounderstand the legal requirements of exports from Nigeria and in importing country.

 Intellectual Property (IP)

-Do you have any additional or specific questions with respect to legal issues in trade?
-Sometimes, NEPC will be able to assist.
+Do you have further questions with respect to legal issues in trade?
+Sometimes, NEPC will be always be of assistance to assist.
 Find out how we can help you and contact us now!